DaveMielke/NBP/b2g/ui/doc/introduction.rst

 In this input mode, the characters that render in text as actual braille cells (see `Unicode Braille Characters`_) can be directly typed by pressing the corresponding keys as a single combination.

-Two of these characters can't be directly typed - just dot 7 (because it's the Backspace key), and just dot 8 (because it's the Enter key).
-Both of these can still be indirectly typed (see `Indirectly Typing Any Character`_):
+Two of these characters can't be typed by pressing the corresponding keys - just dot 7 (because it's the Backspace key), and just dot 8 (because it's the Enter key).
+Press Space+Dot7 for just dot 7, and press Space+Dot8 for just dot 8.

-* The Unicode value for a braille cell containing just dot 7 is U+2840.
-* The Unicode value for a braille cell containing just dot 8 is U+2880.

 These characters have several uses, including (but not limited to):